 + DEEP DECARBONIZATION PATHWAYS PROJECT, PHASE 2

 On Dec.
 3, 2015, a synthesis report of the Phase 2 Deep Decarbonization Pathways Project (DDPP) was released in Paris during COP21 meetings.
 DDPP is a global initiative to explore ways countries can decarbonize their economies while maintaining economic prosperity.
 Participating in the project, being led by the United Nations Sustainable Development Solutions Network, are teams from 16 countries.
-CMC convened the team responsible for the Canadian section and is managing the process through its Low Carbon Pathways Group.
+CMC convened the team responsible for the Canadian section.

 To read the synthesis report, click here.